danja/specgen-ng/README.md

 # SpecGenNG

-**Yet another version of SpecGen**
+**Yet Another Version of SpecGen**

-This is [zazi0815](https://smiy.wordpress.com/2010/07/13/my-specgen-version-6/)'s version 6, ported to Python 3 (from 2.6).
+This is [zazi0815](https://smiy.wordpress.com/2010/07/13/my-specgen-version-6/)'s Version 6, ported to Python 3 from 2.6

-Notes under About v6 are lifted from https://github.com/specgen/specgen, will mostly apply here too.
+Notes under [About v6](https://github.com/danja/specgen-ng#about-v6) are lifted from https://github.com/specgen/specgen, will mostly apply here too.

-I'll update instructions here once I've actually used it and someone else has kicked its tyres (and time permits).
+I'll update instructions here once I've actually used it properly and someone else has kicked its tyres (and time permits).
 The command line below is fairly self-explanatory.

 Key bits are: